GLOSSARY @F-L-O-W

 feeling

-– refers to the subjective experience of emotions;
+– refers to the subjective experience of emotions; feeling can be

-different emotions at once.
+complex experiences, involve several different emotions at once.

 field dependence